When I look at this one, I think it looks like I shot her sitting at the back of a car, through the open window.

 Now that we got that settled, I use gear from Nikon, Elinchrom, Gitzo, Pocket wizard, SanDisk, Corsair, and Apple.
 I use Lightroom and Photoshop.

 Please don't steal my images.
-I spend a lot of time making them, and they're all copyrighted.
-If you'd like to use them, or would like information about licensing them, or want to commission me, feel free to get in touch with me.
+I spend a lot of time making them, and they're my property.
+If you'd like to use them feel free to get in touch with me.

 Keep in touch